Transylvania County History

 DigitalNC – The Digital Heritage Center works with cultural heritage institutions across North Carolina to digitize and publish historic materials online.
 The collection includes photographs, newspapers, yearbooks, city directories, memorabilia, and audiovisual materials.

 Documenting the American South Collection – A digital publishing initiative that provides Internet access to texts, images, and audio files related to southern history, literature, and culture.
-Currently DocSouth includes sixteen thematic collections of books, diaries, posters, artifacts, letters, oral history interviews, and songs.
+Currently DocSouth includes multiple thematic collections of books, diaries, posters, artifacts, letters, oral history interviews, and songs.

 North Carolina Digital Collections – Contains over 90,000 historic and recent photographs, state government publications, manuscripts, and more.
 There are 49 individual collections covering a broad range of topics and time periods in North Carolina’s history.